varchar-io/nebula/docs/index.md

 This type system is compatible with hadoop supported data schemas.
 ![Nebula Type Tree](type.png)
 ![Nebula Block Memory Layout Example](mem.png)

+### Schema Evolution & Backward Compability
+Nebula supports compatible schema evolution.
+This is achieved by two design options
+- Every block has its own schema.
+When a block generated, it will produce a schema based on data and table schema definiton.
+- Table schema evolution: a table schema can change time by time, however any changes/updates needs to backward compatible.
+These changes are legal
+  - Appending new columns
+  - Update columns with compatible types (e.g narrow numbers -> wide numbers, floats -> doubles)
+- Query system will do best effort to match query schema with block schema, if no compatible data found, NULLs (or default values) will likely be replacement.

 ## Metadata System